 Take a deep breath.
 It’s gonna be okay, Mama!

 Kids who talk too much in class need a consequence at home.

+Some of you are wondering what is an appropriate punishment for talking in class, but I prefer to use the term “consequence,” because life has natural consequences.
+The same should apply here.
 You should have an at-home consequence every time your child gets in trouble at school, even for minor infractions.
 That’s because it communicates to your child that you and the school are on the same team.

 You are both on TEAM KIDDO.

 So often, I hear Mamas on social media saying things like, “I’ve got my kid’s back no matter what!”
 Guess what?
 Almost all of us do.

 All of us want the best for our kids, but we really do serious harm when we assume that schools do not share the same goal, just because schools issue consequences for inappropriate behavior.

 As a teacher, I know that almost every teacher my child encounters throughout her 13 years in public school will be in the profession because they love kids.
 They will love my daughter, too.
 Even on the days she has to sit out for five minutes of recess, have a solo lunch day, or when she doesn’t get to visit the treasure chest on Friday.